MiFID Documents

 Currency risk

-Where your instruments are denominated in currencies other than the default currency of your Revolut Ltd payment account, fluctuations in foreign exchange rates may impact your profits and losses connected to your trading in such instruments.
+Where your instruments are denominated in currencies other than the default currency of your Revolut Ltd payment or current account, fluctuations in foreign exchange rates may impact your profits and losses connected to your trading in such instruments.

-Volatility risk, market fluctuations and monitoring of open positions
+Volatility risk, market fluctuations, and monitoring of open positions

 Amongst other things, prices of instruments can be subject to gapping (i.e. where the price of the instrument opens significantly above or below the previous day's closing price) and slippage (i.e. when the price an instrument is executed at is different to the price shown to you when you submitted your order), especially in periods of market volatility.